algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 #### **D. Assumptions**

-We are assuming that the application will be used by real companies and job seekers.
+We are assuming that the application will be used by real companies and adult job seekers.
 We are also assuming that the application will be used professionally and that the users will not use the chat feature to send inappropriate messages.

 ## II.
 Technology Presentation